EDCD/EDDI/SpeechResponder/Variables.md

 ## Crime & Punishment

-The criminal record of commander is available under the `criminalrecord` object.
+The criminal record  and derived properties of commander is available under the `criminalrecord` object.

     - `criminalrecord` list of minor faction records, detailing bond & bounty claims, and fine and bounties incurred
     - `claims` total credits for all unredeemed bond and bounty rewards
     - `fines` total credits for all unpaid fines incurred
     - `bounties` total credits for all unpaid bounties incurred
+    - `shiptargets` list of ships targeted within the current system.

 ### Record

-Details of individual faction records, within the `record` object
+Details of individual faction records, within the `criminalrecord` object

     - `faction` name of the minor faction
     - `allegiance` superpower to which the minor faction is aligned